2004 Purdue Boilermakers football team: Penn State

 Purdue improved to 5–0 for the first time since 1945 by overcoming a fired-up Penn State team in a 20–13 win, their first ever in Happy Valley in what was the very first "Penn State Whiteout".

 Purdue gained an early 10–0 advantage with a 50-yard FG by Ben Jones followed by a short Brandon Jones TD run.
 The key play of the TD drive was a 55-yard completion to TE Charles Davis.

 But Senior QB Zack Mills, who had a fine day, led PSU back to tie the game at the half.
 First, they answered Purdue's TD drive with a TD of their own – a 37-yard TD pass to a diving WR Terrell Golden.
 Then, the Nittany Lions capped their next drive with a FG by K Robbie Gould.

 Purdue took a 17–10 lead on their first drive of the 2nd half with a 40-yard TD pass from Kyle Orton to Taylor Stubblefield.
 The Nittany Lions later drove deep into Purdue territory but had to settle for a short FG and still trailed 17–13 after 3 quarters.

 On the first play of the 4th quarter, Orton (and Purdue) committed their first turnover of the season with a Calvin Lowry interception.
 But PSU came up empty when Zack Mills was tackled short of the first down on a fake FG attempt.
 After a second Orton interception resulted in a missed PSU field goal, Purdue embarked on a gritty, time-consuming drive that ended with a long Ben Jones FG to regain a 7-point lead with less than 3 minutes left.
 The drive was kept alive with a terrific individual effort by freshman WR Dorien Bryant on a 3rd and long play.

 Rodney Kinlaw gave the Lions a great opportunity to tie on the ensuing kickoff with a 64-yard return, but Mills and the PSU offense came up empty with 4 incomplete passes.
 Finally, on the last play, QB Anthony Morelli's desperation pass also fell incomplete.

-In what became the prevailing 2004 theme for PSU, their defense did a commendable job vs. the high-powered Purdue offense by limiting it to 348 yards and sacking Orton 3 times.
+In what became the 2004 theme for PSU, their defense endured against the high-powered Purdue offense by limiting it to 348 yards and sacking Orton 3 times.
 The young Purdue defense held up well against the run by limiting PSU to 18 yards on 17 carries, and put a good pass-rush on Mills by sacking him 3 times.

 In addition to catching his 11th TD pass of the season, Taylor Stubblefield set the Big Ten record for catches, surpassing former teammate John Standeford.